How to make and serve traditional German bread dumplings.

 Semmelknödel are bread dumplings made with dry white bread rolls (typically Kaiser (aka Austrian rolls).
 While they are popular in both Austria and Germany, their name derives from the Bavarian word Semmeln which means bread rolls (Brötchen in the rest of Germany).
 The word knödel signifies something kneaded.

-A delicious version of them can be made with soft Bavarian pretzels – here is a recipe for Breznknödel.
+A delicious version of them can be made with soft Bavarian pretzels – here is a recipe for Breznknödel pretzel dumplings.

 Bread dumplings are not only one of the classic comfort food items in German cuisine (loved by every child and adult) but are also a great way to use up stale bread.
 They are believed to have originated in the Bavarian Alps and South Tyrol precisely as a way of converting bread past its freshest into a delicious, filling treat which has become a traditional accompaniment to stews, soups and gravies.

-- Bread rolls.
-You need about 12-14 oz of bread rolls such as Kaiser rolls (a day or two old).
-You can substitute with the equivalent weight of baguette or similar porous bread.
+Bread rolls.
+You need about 12-14 oz of bread buns such as Kaiser rolls (a day or two old).
+You can substitute with the equivalent weight of baguette or similar porous type of bread.

 How to Make Bread Dumplings